harripd/burstH2MM/docs/source/AccessResult.rst

 Thus you can have a great deal of customization.

-Example: Calcualte variance of state 1 dwell E values
+Example: Calculate variance of state 1 dwell E values
 *****************************************************

 Let's put this into practice.